 310.55 +/- acres located on FM 1289 near the future Powderhorn Ranch State Park, the Daniel Property is an exceptional grazing and recreational ranch.
 The ranch has 3 ponds that provide good duck hunting, and a GBRA canal that runs through the property supplying water to the ponds and cattle.
 In times of drought, additional water can be purchased for flood irrigation.
 The property has excellent fencing, water well, electricity, and a nice set of stout cattle pens.
 Several all-weather roads allow access to most areas of the ranch.

-Historically, the ranch has received yearly rice abatements ranging from \$16,000 - \$22,000 per year.

-The ranch is conveniently located just 12 minutes from excellent fishing in Port O'Connor and is only 14 minutes from Port Lavaca and 20 minutes from Seadrift.
+Historically, the ranch has received yearly rice abatements ranging from \$16,000 - \$22,000 per year (Rice payments, however, may end due to newly proposed farm bill).
+The ranch is conveniently located just 12 minutes from excellent fishing in Port O' Connor and is only 14 minutes from Port Lavaca and 20 minutes from Seadrift.

 The owner has received 2-3 alligator permits in the past and has captured several large alligators.
 A portion of minerals owned will convey with the sale.

-LIST PRICE \$1,164,562
+LIST PRICE \$885,067